Adoptions With Love Blog

 Roe v.
 Wade was a landmark decision made by the U.S. Supreme Court back in 1973, after a pregnant woman – known as Jane Roe – brought a lawsuit forward in Texas that abortion restrictions were unconstitutional.
 From this point on, the term “Roe v.
 Wade” refers to the right to a legal abortion.

-On June 24, 2022, the U.S. Supreme Court voted to reverse the ruling, after Justice Samuel Alito claimed that the 1973 court case had lead to an abuse of judicial authority.
+On June 24, 2022, the U.S. Supreme Court voted to reverse the ruling, after Justice Samuel Alito claimed that the 1973 court case had led to an abuse of judicial authority.

 At Adoptions With Love, we believe in the power to choose.
-We support all mothers and trust them to make the decisions regarding their pregnancies that are best for them.
+We support all mothers and trust them to make the decisions regarding their pregnancies.

 Contact Adoptions With Love for Support